1970 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Frank Gasparro’s Lincoln Memorial design showcases the iconic Washington D.C. monument, featuring Lincoln’s seated statue clearly visible between the central columns on well-struck examples.
 The legend “United States of America” arcs along the upper rim, followed by the national motto “E Pluribus Unum” beneath it.

-The denomination “One Cent” anchors the bottom of the design, while Gasparro’s initials “FG” appear discreetly near the memorial’s right side, marking his enduring contribution to what would become a 50-year reverse design spanning from 1959 to 2008.
+The denomination “One Cent” anchors the bottom of the design, while Gasparro’s initials “FG” appear discreetly near the memorial’s right side.
+This reverse design ran for 50 years, from 1959 to 2008, making it one of the longest-running cent reverses in U.S. history.

 Other Features Of The 1970 Penny

-The 1970 penny maintained the traditional composition of 95% copper and 5% zinc, measuring 19.05mm in diameter and weighing 3.11 grams, producing a distinctive copper “ring” when dropped.
+The 1970 penny maintained the traditional composition of 95% copper and 5% zinc, measuring 19.05mm in diameter and weighing 3.11 grams.
+This copper content gives 1970 pennies an intrinsic metal value of approximately $0.038 as of 2025, meaning every pre-1982 copper cent is worth nearly four times its face value in raw metal alone.

-Copper coins are graded by color: red (RD) for coins retaining their original copper luster, red-brown (RB) for those with slight oxidation, and brown (BN) for heavily oxidized examples.
-Among these, red coins command the highest premiums among collectors.
+Copper coins are graded by color: Red (RD) for coins retaining their original copper luster, Red-Brown (RB) for those with slight oxidation, and Brown (BN) for heavily oxidized examples.
+Among these, Red coins command the highest premiums among collectors, sometimes worth two to three times as much as Brown examples of the exact same grade.

 Also Read: 100 Most Valuable Wheat Pennies Worth Money (1909 to 1958)